 This a snapshot of the “back-tested” illustration.
 It assumes that this hypothetical guy bought this exact policy back in 1972 when he was 38 years old.
 Using our 6% illustrated rate, the software told us that his maximum withdrawal from age 66-100 would be $93,336 per year.

-If we look at the actual results below we’ll see some amazing things that I’ll point out below:
+If we look at the actual results below, we’ll see something amazing.

-It means that even in “bad boy” years (negative years in the market) as some of our colleagues refer to them, an indexed universal life insurance policy can still deliver a positive net return after accounting for loan interest and internal expenses.
+This is exciting!
+Well, it is for nerds like us, anyway.
+It means that even in “bad boy” years (negative years in the market), as some of our colleagues refer to them, an indexed universal life insurance policy can still deliver a positive net return after accounting for loan interest and internal expenses.

-3. The $93,336 he receives in loan proceeds from his policy every year from age 66-100 is done without any tax implication.
-Not much more to say about that.
+3. The $93,336 he receives in loan that proceeds from his policy every year from age 66-100 is taken without any tax implications.

-4. Fast forward to the end of 2011 (the last full year we have complete data) our client has withdrawn a total of $1,120,032 in tax free income.
+4. Fast-forward to the end of 2011 (the last full year we have complete data).
+Our client has withdrawn a total of $1,120,032 in tax-free income.
 He still has a death benefit of $3.4 million and can safely continue his withdrawals for retirement income.
-And keep in mind his total cost basis in the policy from age 38-65 was $643,471.
+Keep in mind that his total cost basis in the policy from age 38-65 was $643,471.

-Unfortunately, the agent then proceeded to design the policy in such a way that maximized his/her commission rather than maximizing the retirement income benefit to the client.
-That’s why so many people are convinced this doesn’t work and that’s sad.
+Unfortunately, the agent then proceeded to design the policy in such a way that maximized his or her commission rather than maximizing the retirement income benefit to the client.
+That’s why so many people are convinced this doesn’t work, and that’s sad.

 If you’re interested in learning more about how to use cash value life insurance to create retirement income, contact us to find out if it might work for you.